gleitz/howdoi/README.md

 TODOs:

+*   Pick the longest code block instead of the first
 *   Flag for printing multiple answers instead of the first
 *   Flag for displaying the entire answer
 *   Flag for retrieving the page URL